-- Dr. House recruited Dr. Foreman because he had a criminal record for burglary from when he was a poor black teenager, which piqued his interests.
+- House: Dr. House recruited Dr. Foreman because he had a criminal record for burglary from when he was a poor black teenager, which piqued his interests.
 House also needed a guy to break into patients' homes to check for drugs and such, since House does not trust patients to be honest about such things.

 - The USA Network show White Collar is a story almost exactly like that of Catch Me If You Can, a criminal being recruited by the FBI.
 The show's tagline is "To solve the hardest crimes, hire the smartest criminal."

 - The Reality Show It Takes a Thief (2005) is about how to properly prepare for a possible break-in.
 Then they break in (both hosts are former burglars) and have the homeowners watch the tactics.

 - In Criminal Minds, Garcia got a job at the FBI because she was busted hacking into one the FBI's databases.
 Her choice was to go to jail or use her skills for the FBI.

 - Guerrero from Human Target is an assassin hired to help protect people.
 The hero of the story also used to be in the business of killing people.

 - Breakout Kings is about a team of criminals hired to catch prison escapees.